ntn0de/ntn0de.github.io/blogs/mac-patro-app.md

 ## Installation guide
 - Unzip the relevant file based on your system architecture
--   If installation failed with untrusted certificate error, run the following command
+-   If installation failed with untrusted certificate error or file is broken, run the following command
     ```
     xattr -c <path to Mac Patro.app>
     ```